TP Mazembe forwards Tresor Mputu and Ben Malango in fitness race ahead of trip to Simba | Goal.com

 They face Simba, who are unbeaten at home having defeated Al Ahly and AS Vita in this season’s continental competition.

-At the Benjamin Mkapa National Stadium, Simba will provide a stern test for Mazembe, who are seeking a fifth Champions League crown.
+At the Benjamin Mkapa National Stadium, Simba will provide a stern test for Mazembe, who are seeking a sixth Champions League crown.